leoj3n/vercel-img/README.md

 # vercel-img

-> High-performance responsive/progressive images for SvelteKit with the option to use Vercel
+> High-performance responsive/progressive images for SvelteKit **with the option to use Vercel optimized images.**

-> optimized images.
+## Vercel

+In addition to being able to generate all permutations locally, this fork makes it possible to opt into using Vercel image optimization for the transformed image.
+The primary benefit of not having to rely on the `<picture>` element is that it unlocks the ability to preload `srcset` in `head`.

+See the [vercel-img](https://vercel-img-weld.vercel.app/#vercel) demo site for more information about the Vercel addition.

+## svelte-img

 Automatically transform local images into multiple widths and next-gen formats, then render a minimally invasive LQIP-included HTML representation into your SvelteKit project.

-Also allow opting into using Vercel image optimization for the transformed image, instead of generating all permutations locally.

-See the [vercel-img](https://vercel-img-weld.vercel.app/#vercel) demo site for more information about the Vercel addition.

 Includes special effects: